J8cob1/dash/README.md

 ## Project Description
 Dash is a online application that will allow users to build personal dashboards with various features.
 At the moment we feature Google calendar integration, Gmail integration, a news feed and a weather update.

+## Features/Testing

+The application has the following features confirmed (all or mostly) functional via manual testing:
+- Customizable Background Color
+- Google Sign In
+- Google Calendar Widget - Allows users to see events on their Google Calendars.
+Not configurable
+- Google Mail Widget - Allows users to view emails associated with your account.
+Configurable
+- Quotes Widget - Displays a quote.
+Not configurable
+- Weather Widget - Allows users to get basic weather details for certain cities.
+Not configurable
+- News Widget - Displays news events.
+Not configurable

 ## Tech stack
 Fronted: React.js